Highlights Walking Holiday

 Walk: 3.5 hrs 9km

-* Tip: we suggest you might like to take a small detour to one of our favourite little villages by the sea.
+* Tip: we suggest you take a small detour to one of our favourite little villages by the sea, wander along the marine walk and sample the local dishes at one of plaza restaurants.

-Day 3: On and Off the Beaten Track
+Day 3: Circular route - Off the Beaten Track and water mine

 Directly from your accommodation along forested paths, a water gallery (tunnel) mined into the cliff face is reached.
 Although not permitted inside the tunnel, you can see the old rail tracks on the outside, mining carts and listen to the gushing water.
 Quite a surprise in the middle of nowhere!

-Following on, the GR130 Camino Real de la Costa is reached and a descent is made into the barracno (ravine).
+Following on, the GR130 Camino Real de la Costa is reached and a descent is made into the barranco (ravine).
 The GR130 or Royal Way is the main walking route right around the island which links the villages, towns and hamlets.
 This section with its communal laundry troughs, stone houses, caves and dragon trees will give you a fantastic flavour of how life used to be lived on La Palma.